-A7.16 Basic (Second Entry Undergraduate) Degree Students in Graduate Courses allowed to register for a 6000-level course, with the written permission of the instructor and the student's Basic Degree Director.
-If accepted into a 6000-level course basic degree students must complete the advanced level requirements of the course and will be graded on the same basis as graduate students in the class.
+A7.16 Basic (Second Entry Undergraduate) Degree Students in Graduate Courses

+In 6000-level courses: In exceptional cases a basic (second-entry undergraduate) degree student may be allowed to register for a 6000-level course, with the written permission of the instructor and the student's Basic Degree Director.
+If accepted into a 6000-level course, basic degree students must complete the advanced level requirements of the course and will be graded on the same basis as graduate students in the class.